dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0201.md

 ## 2.1 What we're going to build

-Whether you use a Windows PC, a Mac, or Linux, there are a few things common to all of them—they store files organized in folders, and they all have their own take on how to organize files in folders, as well as how you find and display those files to the user.
+Whether you use a Windows PC, a Mac, or Linux, there are a few things common to all of them — they store files organized in folders, and they all have their own take on how to organize files in folders, as well as how you find and display those files to the user.
 This isn't a problem for people who use only one OS, but those who have to learn to use a new OS (such as when going to work at a new organization) can struggle to get their head around how to do simple tasks like rename a folder, or find out where the file that they saved to their computer is located.

 It feels fitting to approach the idea of making a file explorer that works the same across all OSs, so that's what we'll build: a file explorer.